Compassion

 The Wound

-Your scar knows winter before air does.
-A word drops – and the wound tightens, thread pulled taut beneath skin, before your mind names what it heard.
+Your scar knows winter before the air does.
+A word falls, and the wound tightens, thread pulled taut beneath skin, before your mind names what it heard.
 Recognition.
-Your body remembers the cold before words arrive.
-Your scar is fluent in it.
-Pity watches from the ridge, dropping blankets downhill – close enough to seem merciful, far enough to stay dry.
-But you have already begun the descent.
-Your boots break crust as the wind sharpens.
+From the ridge, someone drops a blanket downhill.
+Your scar has already begun the descent.
+Your boots punch through crust as the wind sharpens.
 Ice gathers on your lashes.
-By the time you reach them, the cold has entered your lungs too.
+By the time you reach them, the cold is yours too.

 The Path